top of page

 Hillsborough - Glendyer Hall

 This is where the tradition runs deep.
-Hillsborough - Glendyer Hall hosts ceilidhs, jam sessions and cultural events that feel like stepping back in time.
-Community-focused and welcoming, these evenings are about preserving the tunes and sets as they’ve been played and danced for generations.
+Hillsborough - Glendyer Hall hosts ceilidhs, jam sessions and cultural and social events that feel like stepping back in time.
+Community-focused and welcoming, these events are about preserving that gorgeous feeling of community.

 The Red Shoe Pub, Mabou